ibm-cloud-docs/data-virtualization/key_protect.md

 ## Prerequisites
 {: #kp_prereqs}

-To integrate the Key Protect feature into the {{site.data.keyword.Db2_on_Cloud_short}} service, the {{site.data.keyword.Db2_on_Cloud_short}} service instance must be in a resource group.
-If your {{site.data.keyword.Db2_on_Cloud_short}} service instance is a Cloud Foundry service, see [Migrating Cloud Foundry service instances and apps to a resource group](/docs/account?topic=account-migrate) for information about the migration<!--, the advantages of migrating the instance to a resource group, and instructions to conduct the migration-->.
+To integrate the Key Protect feature into the Data Virtualization service, the Data Virtualization service instance must be in a resource group.
+If your Data Virtualization service instance is a Cloud Foundry service, see [Migrating Cloud Foundry service instances and apps to a resource group](/docs/account?topic=account-migrate) for information about the migration<!--, the advantages of migrating the instance to a resource group, and instructions to conduct the migration-->.

 ## Getting started
 {: #kp_gs}

-Complete the steps in the following sections to get started with using IBM Key Protect to control the encryption and decryption of the data in your {{site.data.keyword.Db2_on_Cloud_short}} database.
+Complete the steps in the following sections to get started with using IBM Key Protect to control the encryption and decryption of the data in your Data Virtualization database.

 ### Creating an IBM Key Protect instance
 {: #kp_instance}